vintz/easyfied/README.md

-If the route function throw an exception, by default, the server will return a 400 error with the content of the exception.
+If the route function throws an exception, by default, the server will return a 400 error with the content of the exception.
 You can send other errors by throwing a EasyError.
 It is also possible to modify the default error behavior to hide the internal error.

 ```typescript
 /// Import the need framework elements